 Click through the menu at left for more information about individual program offerings leading to certification.
 In general, all candidates for certification must meet each of the following guidelines:

-- Complete an approved sequence of certification coursework, which includes: Education 209, Education 201, Education 299, Education 340, a content-area methods course (Education 306, Education 331, or Education 350), and a two-course sequence completed during the Student Teaching semester: Education 405 and Education 476.
+- Complete an approved sequence of certification coursework, which includes: Education 199 (formerly Education 209), Education 201, Education 299, Education 340, a content-area methods course (Education 306, Education 331, or Education 350), and a two-course sequence completed during the Student Teaching semester: Education 405 and Education 476.

-- Earn passing scores on all required examinations, which may include the Preservice Academic Performance Assessment (PAPA) (which must be taken before the start of the junior year), or SAT scores of 1550 total for Critical Reading, Writing and Mathematics taken in a single test administration session (with no single section score below 500); and relevant Praxis II content-area exams, which may be taken any time before the completion of the student teaching semester.
+- Earn passing scores on all required examinations, which includes the Preservice Academic Performance Assessment (PAPA), an SAT composite score of 1550 (with minimum sub-scores of 500) or an ACT composite score of at least 23, with verbal and math sub-scores of 22 and 21, respectively (one of these tests must be taken before the start of the junior year); and relevant Praxis II content-area exams, which may be taken any time before the completion of the student teaching semester.
 Many students choose to take their Praxis II exams between semesters of their senior year.

-- Complete all requirements outlined in the Education Department Curriculum & Portfolio Guide by uploading artifacts and reflections into our portfolio system, which is managed by Foliotek.
+- Complete all requirements outlined in the Education Department Curriculum & Portfolio Guide by uploading artifacts and reflections into the Teacher Education portfolio.